kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/06_customizing_the_zsh_command_prompt/transcript.md

 echo sher
 ```

 I wasn't sure how to make these changes to the agnoster theme so I had to google for it.
-I worked out that I needed to add the following code block to my .zshrc file.
-So let's do that now.
+And I eventually worked out that I needed to add the following code block to my .zshrc file.

 ```